by Susan Paretts

 Food allergies in cats are caused by something in your feline friend’s diet, usually a type of protein.
 That protein could include beef, chicken or fish.
 Feline allergy diets are formulated with limited ingredients and novel proteins that your cat hasn’t encountered before like lamb, venison, rabbit or elk.
 You’ll also find diets that contain hydrolyzed proteins, which are broken down into tiny pieces that won’t trigger an allergic reaction when eaten.

 Just like people, cats can be allergic to things in their environment like pollen, cigarette smoke, dust, mold, harsh cleaners, deodorizers, perfumes and other potential irritants lurking on surfaces and in the air around them.
 That’s why it’s so important to regularly dust and vacuum your home.
-When cleaning and deodorizing your home, always use natural non-toxic and unscented products like those included in the Skout’s Honor Cat Happy at Home Kit.
+When cleaning and deodorizing your home, always use natural and unscented products like those included in the Skout’s Honor Cat Happy at Home Kit.
 Also, switch your cat’s current litter to an unscented, dust-free kind because scented litter can also trigger allergic reactions.

 How to Treat a Cat with Allergies